Kumaravel655/responsivedesign/README.md

 ![output](./static/img/r1.png)

 ## RESULT:
-Thus a website is designed for the chip manufacturing company and is hosted in the URL http://kumaravel.student.saveetha.in:8000/responsivepage.
+Thus a website is designed for the fruits company and is hosted in the URL http://kumaravel.student.saveetha.in:8000/responsivepage.
 HTML code is validated.